lucassguedes/OptGL/README.md

 ```

 To run the code, you must include the shared libraries and the object files directories.
-You can proceed as showing in the following makefile, beeing /<path_to> the path to optGL library in your computer:
+You can proceed as showing in the following makefile, beeing /<path_to> the path to optGL library in your computer and /src the source code directory:

 ``` makefile